Leon County Schools: Superintendents

 schools had scored the letter grade of a C. In the summer of 2003, 90% of schools received an A or a B with only 4 schools being graded a C. Montford is also credited for expanding Pre-Kindergarten classes throughout the county.
 Five schools were also given the distinct recognition of being named a National Blue Ribbon School during Montford's time.
 Montford also continued to increase salaries for all district employees during his tenure, making LCS one of the highest paying in the region.
-Montford went on to serve as Florida Senator from 2010-2020 after decades of service to Leon County Schools.
+Montford went on to serve as Florida Senator from 2010 to 2020 after decades of service to Leon County Schools.
 William J. Montford Middle School was opened in 2008, in his honor.